 One more lesson from our series Короткий курс з історії України.
-This time we will talk about the beginning of the Ukrainian Socialist Soviet Republic – УСРР (later УРСР) and probably the most tragic times in the Ukrainian history.
+This time we will talk about the beginning of the Ukrainian Socialist Soviet Republic – УСРР (later УРСР), and probably the most tragic times in Ukrainian history.

 In this Ukrainian Lesson you will: